 - When you have enough time to prepare before a negotiation with a current client, you can ask them to provide the data needed to measure your impact.
 One way to do this is to tell them that you’d appreciate access to this information because you’d like to help improve those numbers—something you were going to do anyway if you’re committed to helping your client with their business.

-To find out which data would be useful to you, list all the key services you’ve provided to your clients in the past.
+To find out which data would be useful to you, list all the key services you’ve provided.
 Which ones have had the most significant positive impact on their business?
 Try to measure that impact quantitatively.
-Many of the things we do for clients have a measurable impact and, if we look hard enough, we can find a way to prove it.

 3. Build a Strong Case for Your Rates

-Once you’ve set the right price range for your work, go back to the list of goals and problems for your client, and for each item, ask yourself the following questions:
+Once you’ve set the right price range for your work, go back to the list of goals and problems for your client.
+For each item, ask yourself the following questions:

-- What skills, experiences, and traits do you have that can contribute to this goal (or solve this problem)?
+- What skills, experiences, and traits do you have that can contribute to this goal?
 List the top skills, experiences, and personality or character traits you have that can help your clients achieve the goal or solve the problem.
 Basically, you need to answer the question “Why me?”
 Why are you the ideal person that the client should invest in, compared to their other options, such as doing it in-house or hiring a large firm?

-What would the client's business look like as a result of achieving this goal (or solving this problem)?
+- What would the client's business look like as a result of achieving this goal?
 Put yourself in your target client's shoes, and think about how achieving the goal or solving the problem would change their business.
 For example, if their goal is to double their revenue, don’t just focus on the numbers—what would it mean for them to double their revenue?
 Would they be able to expand their office space?
 Hire some staff?
 Be as concrete as possible.